-- 1.Stealing or destroying library or reference materials or computer programs; - 2.Stealing or destroying another student's notes or materials, or having such materials in one's possession without the owner's permission; - 3.Receiving assistance in locating or using sources of information in an assignment when such assistance has been forbidden by the instructor; - 4.Illegitimate possession, disposition, or use of examinations or answer keys to examinations. - 5.
-Unauthorized alteration, forgery, or falsification; - 6.Unauthorized sale or purchase of examinations, papers, or assignments.
+- 1. Stealing or destroying library or reference materials or computer programs; - 2.Stealing or destroying another student's notes or materials, or having such materials in one's possession without the owner's permission; - 3.
+Receiving assistance in locating or using sources of information in an assignment when such

+- 4.Illegitimate possession, disposition, or use of examinations or answer keys to examinations. - 5.
+Unauthorized alteration, forgery, or falsification; - 6.
+Unauthorized sale or purchase of examinations, papers, or assignments.